u6uma7/u6uma7/README.md

 ## Hi there 👋

 i'm yuroyumachi
+i'm not a professional programmer just code for fun

 <!--
 **u6uma7/u6uma7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.